Please email firstname.lastname@example.org if you have a question for which you cannot find a response here.

 Q: What is involved in sponsoring an animal?

 A: Click HERE to learn about sponsoring!
 An animal sponsor will make a donation towards the care of a specific animal in rescue.
 You can learn more about sponsoring a Kritter elsewhere on the website.
-Kritter sponsors help the rescue greatly because when that animal is adopted out, any adoption fee collected will help cover the additional expenses accrued for so many animals (dental work, additional surgery, antibiotics and other medications, special food and supplies).
+Kritter sponsors help the rescue greatly because we focus on providing permanent sanctuary to the majority of animals in our care, or transfer the adoptable ones out to other organizations, which means we do not have income collected via adoption fees.
+Every animal that enters our rescue received top notch care and has all of their needs met.
+This is very expensive, especially as some animals remain in our care for extended periods of time!
+You can choose to sponsor full or partial veterinary fees for a specific animal, be an annual sponsor for a Sanctuary Kritters, sponsor a spay/neuter for our subsidized program, and more!
 A sponsor will be publicly acknowledged in the animal’s online profile.
 You can also choose to be a partial sponsor for an animal.

 Q: I’ve heard that Kat’s Kritters Rescue has a Vegan Policy.
 What does that mean?
 Do the animals get fed vegan diets?
 Do you only adopt to vegans?